rjcnrd/gender_inequality_covid-19/README.md

-# Visualising domestic violence in the UK and impacts of covid-19
+# Analysis of the gendered impact of COVID-19 in the UK

-In several European countries, lockdown measures are implemented following the covid-19 outbreak in Spring 2020.
-In several countries, an increase in domestic violence has been reported following this new living situation.
-This project aims at increasing information about the increase in domestic violence towards women since the lockdown to raise public attention and action to the subject.
+In several European countries, radical political measures such as nation-wide lockdowns and other restrictions impacting the economy have been implemented following the covid-19 outbreak in Spring 2020.

+Many of these political decisions and consequences of the pandemic impact women different then men.
+This project aims at painting a picture of the current situation to raise public attention and action to the subject.

 ### Setup